How Kevin Helps Clients. . .

 - Enterprise-Wide Risk Management: Developing and Implementing (Edited by Jean-Paul Louisot and Christopher Ketcham)

-Kevin has served as an expert on cases arising in Alabama, Arizona, British Columbia, California, Delaware, the District of Columbia, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Missouri, Montana, Nevada, New Mexico, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia and Washington.
+Kevin has served as an expert on cases arising in Alabama, Arizona, British Columbia, California, Delaware, the District of Columbia, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Missouri, Montana, Nevada, New Mexico, North Carolina, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia, and Washington.

 He has taught CPCU classes on Commercial Liability Risk Management and Insurance, the Legal Environment of Insurance and Management.
-He has also served as an instructor for courses developed by the Insurance Institute of America for its Associate in Claims designation program.
-Currently he co-moderates the LinkedIn forum, “Insurance Bad Faith and Extra-Contractual Liability.”
+He has also been an instructor for courses developed by the Insurance Institute of America for its Associate in Claims designation program.
+Currently, he co-moderates the LinkedIn forum, “Insurance Bad Faith and Extra-Contractual Liability.”

-Examples of Cases in Kevin’s Portfolio of Expert Witness Experience. . .
+Examples of Cases in Kevin’s Engagement Portfolio. . .